-- (i) Assets: (i) accounts receivable for spare parts, aircraft sales and product development, under conditions agreed between the parties, considering the volumes, risks involved and corporate policies (ii) balances of financial investments; and (iv) bank deposits. - (ii) Liabilities: (i) purchase of aircraft components and spare parts, under conditions agreed between the parties, considering the volumes, risks involved and corporate policies (ii) advances received on sales contracts, according to contractual agreements; (iii) commission for sale of aircraft and spare parts (iv) financing for research and product development at market rates for this kind of financing (v) loans and financing; and (vi) export financing, and - (iii) Amounts in the consolidated statements of income: (i) purchases and sales of aircraft, components and spare parts and development of products for the defense and security market; (ii) financial income from financial investments and expense from loans and financing, and (iii) supplementary pension plan.
+- (i) Assets: (i) accounts receivable for spare parts, aircraft sales and product development, under conditions agreed between the parties, considering the volumes, risks involved and corporate policies (ii) balances of financial investments; and (iii) bank deposits. - (ii) Liabilities: (i) purchase of aircraft components and spare parts, under conditions agreed between the parties, considering the volumes, risks involved, and corporate policies (ii) advances received on sales contracts, according to contractual agreements; (iii) commission for sale of aircraft and spare parts (iv) financing for research and product development at market rates for this kind of financing (v) loans and financing; and (vi) export financing, and - (iii) Profit or Loss: (i) purchases and sales of aircraft, components and spare parts and development of products for the defense and security market; (ii) financial income and expenses from financial investments and expenses from loans and financing, and (iii) supplementary pension plan.

-14.2 Brazilian Federal Government
+13.2 Brazilian Federal Government

-Transactions with related parties also involves transactions with the Brazilian Federal Government.
+Transactions with related parties also involve transactions with the Brazilian Federal Government.